Reposted from Easy-Laser®

 NEXT STEP, SPINDLE BEARING CHECK

-1. Main spindle to Z-axis (tailstock movement) – analyze the result, which should be within 0.015mm/300mm according to the ISO-standard given from the display unit.
+1. Main spindle to Z-axis (tailstock movement) – analyze the result, which should be within 0.015mm/300mm according to the ISO standard given by the display unit.

 2. Carry on with the main spindle to turret movement.